CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 {{%notice tip%}}

-To take a *quick* look at a Cumulus Networks golden standard demo, use our simulation platform, Cumulus In the Cloud.
+To take a *quick* look at a Cumulus Networks golden standard demo, use our simulation platform, Cumulus in the Cloud.
 The simulation platform has no system requirements or dependencies.
-Visit {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus In the Cloud">}} to get a full blank slate Cumulus Networks reference topology; you can even one-click deploy any of the golden standard demos right from the UI.
+Visit {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus In the Cloud">}} to get a full blank slate Cumulus Networks reference topology.
+You can even one-click deploy any of the golden standard demos right from the UI.

 {{%/notice%}}